Djungarian Hamster

 Habits and Lifestyle

 Djungarian hamsters are solitary creatures.
 They don't hibernate.
-These hamsters are known to dig tunnels one metre deep leading to ground burrows where they can sleep, raise their young and hide from predators.
+These hamsters are known to dig tunnels one meter deep leading to ground burrows where they can sleep, raise their young, and hide from predators.
 Most of these burrows have six entrances.
 In the summer, the burrows are lined with moss.
 To keep the burrow warm in the winter, Djungarian hamsters close all but one entrance and line the burrows with animal fur or wool that they find.
 The temperature inside the burrow is usually 16.7 °C (62.1 °F).
 These hamsters are usually active in the evening and early morning and sometimes during the night.
 When foraging, they fill their cheek pouches with small seeds and carry larger items back to the burrow in their mouth.
 They either stored collected food in the burrow for the winter or eat it when return to the burrow, or above ground in the shelter.
-Djungarian hamsters communicate with each other with the help of high frequency sounds and with squeaks.
+Djungarian hamsters communicate with each other with the help of high-frequency sounds and squeaks.

 Group name